elegant-chaos/Final-Project-Stat-495/README.md

 Please note: 2 data files from Kaggle were to large to rehost here.
 To replicate this work, download the files "order_products_prior" and "orders" directly from Kaggle's data page.

-The .pdf "EXEC-SUMMARY" contains a narrative overview of our work.
+The .pdf "Stat-495-EXEC-SUMMARY" contains a narrative overview of our work.
 The .Rmd "Final Project code summary" contains our source code.